Markets & Economy

-“This may sound like a boring business,” says equity portfolio manager Jonathan Knowles, “but its growth potential is pretty compelling as global emissions standards tighten.”
+“This may sound like a boring business,” says Jonathan Knowles, a portfolio manager for New Perspective Fund®, “but its growth potential is pretty compelling as global emissions standards tighten.”

 The European economy is holding up remarkably well despite investor worries about a war-induced recession.
 While the manufacturing sector has been hurt by the war in Ukraine and fears that Russia may cut off natural gas supplies, the services sector has done much better, driven primarily by pent-up demand.

 “There's still a reasonable degree of momentum in the European economy,” says economist Robert Lind.
 “That's a reflection of the reopening trends we saw at the start of the year as governments began easing pandemic-related restrictions.”

 Services sector bolsters eurozone economy as manufacturing slows

 The services sector — which includes finance, retail and tourism among others — accounts for the bulk of employment and economic output in the eurozone, Lind notes.
 If current trends persist, that means Europe could continue growing despite weakness in the manufacturing sector.

 Lind expects GDP growth in the eurozone to come in around 2.5% to 3.0% this year.
 That would represent a strong expansion relative to the eurozone’s average GDP growth rate of roughly 1.0% over the past decade.